 There are very few dogs who are prone to aggression regardless of the situation.
-That’s why it’s helpful to think in terms of of aggressive behaviors rather than aggressive dogs when trying to reduce your dog’s tendencies to growl or bite.
-Usually these behaviors are related to specific events, relationships or environments.
+That’s why it’s helpful to think in terms of aggressive behaviors rather than aggressive dogs when trying to translate your dog’s tendencies to growl or bite.
+Usually these behaviors are related to specific events, relationships, or environments.

 Keeping this in mind, here are some terms commonly used when labeling aggressive behavior: